 - Hydration – Keeping hydrated is essential to allow the muscle to stay elastic and malleable; after all your muscle are made up of up to 70% water.

 - Refuel – within 30 mins of your race it is important to refuel with a small meal high in carbohydrates and protein.
 This will help to prevent the onset of muscle soreness as this is the optimal time that the body will use the carbohydrates to rebuild glycogen stores.

 - Rest– after you have celebrated running your 1st,5th,15th 10km race, get an early night.
 Sleep is when our body heals, so it is important to give your body the best chance of healing those sore muscles and giving you the best recovery.

 - Active Recovery – The day after your 10k race try to get your body moving, go for a walk, swim, cycle or even a light jog.
 This will get you heart pumping increasing circulation around the body continuing to flush out any waste products (lactic acid).

-- Massage – Book yourself a sports massage.
-You have trained hard and reached your goal of running the 10km so why not treat yourself to a recovery massage the day after the race.
+- Massage – Book yourself a massage-soft-tissue-therapy You have trained hard and reached your goal of running the 10km so why not treat yourself to a recovery massage the day after the race.
 This will help relax those tight muscles, increase the blood flow to the muscle and help prevent DOMS.
 Don’t forget to take advantage of our race day offers, you can get 20% off your sports massage until 30th April.